pablomagro/techtales/source/_posts/AWS-Certified-SysOps-Administrator-Associate-SOA-C02.md

 1. CPU load of the instance is high

 ### EC2 Instances Purchasing Options
-1. ``On-Demand`` Instances – short workload, predictable pricing, pay by second
+1. ``On-Demand`` Instances - short workload, predictable pricing, pay by second
 1. ``Reserved`` (1 & 3 years)
-1. ``Reserved Instances`` – long workloads
+1. ``Reserved Instances`` - long workloads
-1. ``Convertible Reserved Instances`` – long workloads with flexible instances
+1. ``Convertible Reserved Instances`` - long workloads with flexible instances
-1. ``Savings Plans (1 & 3 years)`` –commitment to an amount of usage, long workload
+1. ``Savings Plans (1 & 3 years)`` -commitment to an amount of usage, long workload
-1. ``Spot Instances`` – short workloads, cheap, can lose instances (less reliable)
+1. ``Spot Instances`` - short workloads, cheap, can lose instances (less reliable)
-1. ``Dedicated Hosts`` – book an entire physical server, control instance placement
+1. ``Dedicated Hosts`` - book an entire physical server, control instance placement
-1. ``Dedicated Instances`` – no other customers will share your hardware
+1. ``Dedicated Instances`` - no other customers will share your hardware
-1. ``Capacity Reservations`` – reserve capacity in a specific AZ for any duration
+1. ``Capacity Reservations`` - reserve capacity in a specific AZ for any duration

 ## AWS Storage Gateway
 AWS Storage Gateway is a set of hybrid cloud storage services that provide on-premises access to virtually unlimited cloud storage.